-Frost’s ‘Provide, Provide’ is an intricately layered poem that speaks on the difficulties of finding one’s own path through life.
-The poet makes use of an ironic and sometimes mocking tone, he confronts themes of life, death, and legacy.
+This is an intricately layered poem that also describes the difficulties of finding one’s own path through life.
+In ‘Provide, Provide,’ Frost makes use of an ironic and sometimes mocking tone, he confronts themes of life, death, and legacy.

 The poem begins with the poet describing one woman, Abishag, who used to be beautiful, the star of Hollywood, but is now an ugly crone, forced to clean as a servant.
 She can fall from grace, and so can you, the poem implies.
 Through the second-person perspective, Frost’s speaker suggests that “you” decide how you want to live and how you want to die.
 It might be easier, the speaker says, to purchase friendships, focus on wealth, fame, and power.
 But, in the end, everyone needs to “provide” themselves with the kind of life they are willing to die with.

 ‘Provide, Provide’ by Robert Frost is a seven stanza poem that’s separated into sets of three lines, known as tercets.
 These tercets follow a very simple and consistent rhyme scheme of AAA BBB CCC, and so on, changing end sounds as the poet saw fit.
 Frost also chose to structure these lines in the metrical pattern of iambic tetrameter.
 Each line contains four sets of two beats, the first of these is unstressed and the second stressed.
 This pattern remains consistent throughout the poem, and in tandem with the rhyme scheme, imbues the lines with a sing-song-like rhythm that emphasizes the inescapable nature of Frost’s larger themes.